galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 To analyze these data, we will then follow a light version of the [LC-MS workflow](http://workflow4metabolomics.org/the-lc-ms-workflow), developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/), ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}).
-It is composed of 4 main parts: the preprocessing part that extracts ions from raw data, the data processing part that checks the quality of data and transforms it to something relevant, the statistical part that higlight intresting information inside the data, and the annotation part that helps putting a name on selected variables.
+It is composed of 4 main parts: the preprocessing part that extracts ions from raw data, the data processing part that checks the quality of data and transforms it to something relevant, the statistical part that highlight interesting information inside the data, and the annotation part that helps putting a name on selected variables.

 > ### Agenda